Bacon Wrapped Maple Scallops

-These Bacon Wrapped Maple Scallops can be elegant fare, but they are exactly the sort of tasty morsels I love to serve to my friends at a casual gathering.
+Bacon Wrapped Maple Scallops can be elegant fare, but they are exactly the sort of tasty morsels to serve friends at a casual gathering, too.

 This recipe uses sea scallops which are larger than bay scallops.
 The timing of this recipe cooked my scallops perfectly, but beware that all ovens cook a little differently.

 - I like to buy my seafood on the day I’m going to cook it if at all possible.
 The fresher the seafood the better the results.
 They should not smell overly fishy.
 Look for “dry” scallops that haven’t been soaked in a phosphate preservative solution.

 - Examine your scallops before marinating.
 If they have a little side muscle (really a tendon) attached, remove that first, then pat the scallops dry before searing or proceeding with the recipe.

 - This recipe calls for a one-hour marinating time, so plan accordingly.
 Line your baking pan with foil, par-cook your bacon and mix up the marinade ahead of time to streamline the cooking process.

 - Do not buy thick bacon.
 It will be more difficult to wrap around the scallops.

 - PRO-Tip: I recommend par-cooking the bacon, so it won’t be underdone when the scallops are finished.
 The bacon should still be flexible with some of the fat rendered.